 The websites’ information architecture provided a holistic, architectural view of the desired goals and needs of the users.

-User personas helped the team and I establish empathy for our primary users – automotive consumers and dealers.
+User personas helped me to establish empathy for our primary users – automotive buyers and automotive dealerships.

 USER JOURNEY MAPS